 Federal Postcard Application (FPCA)

-When requesting a ballot, UOCAVA voters may receive their balloting materials by mail, fax or email or in the online portal.
+When requesting a ballot, UOCAVA voters may receive their balloting materials by mail, fax, or email, or in the UOCAVA Portal.
 Remember to choose your transmittal preference on your FPCA application and provide information on where to send materials.

 Ballot materials will be sent as soon as ballots are available for a given election.
-UOCAVA ballots will also be available in the online portal for UOCAVA voters with a valid request.
+UOCAVA ballots will also be available in the UOCAVA Portal for UOCAVA voters with a valid request.

 Federal Write-in Absentee Ballot (FWAB)

-Military and overseas voters may also vote a FWAB instead of a regular ballot.
-In North Carolina, military and overseas voters may use a FWAB application to register to vote, request an absentee ballot, and vote for all federal, state and local contests in which they are eligible.
+Military and overseas voters may also vote an FWAB instead of a regular ballot.
+In North Carolina, military and overseas voters may use an FWAB application to register to vote, request an absentee ballot, and vote for all federal, state, and local contests in which they are eligible.
 The FWAB links above go to the Federal Voting Assistance Program, where voters may answer automated questions to set up the FWAB application.

 Returning the Ballot

 Military or overseas voters may return their ballot, including an FWAB, via mail, fax or email.
-Additionally, a military or overseas voter who has submitted an FPCA or completed the UOCAVA portion of the North Carolina Absentee Request Form may use the online portal to retrieve, mark and return their ballot.
+Additionally, a military or overseas voter who has submitted an FPCA or completed the UOCAVA portion of the North Carolina Absentee Request Form may use the UOCAVA Portal to retrieve, mark, and return their ballot.

 The deadline to return military and overseas ballots is the close of polls on Election Day (7:30 p.m.
 EST).
 If the ballot is received after the deadline, it will not be timely, unless the voter transmitted the ballot by 12:01 a.m. on the day of the election (voter time) and the county board receives the ballot by the last business day before the county canvass.
 The county canvass is typically conducted 10 days after a general election and 7 days after other elections.
 When returning the ballot by mail, no postmark is required.